Bankruptcy: Relief for the ‘Honest but Unfortunate Debtor’

 Ultimately, Bankruptcy is not for failures—it is, in the words of Justice Sutherland, for “the honest but unfortunate debtor.”
 Local Loan Co. v.
 Hunt, 292 U.S. 234, 244 (1934).
 These words will certainly ring true in the coming months, as otherwise profitable and honest businesses will be forced to seek relief under the Bankruptcy Code due to unfortunate and unforeseen circumstances.
 Fortunately, the experienced bankruptcy attorneys at CBH Attorneys, PLLC can help guide you along each step of the way.

-If you find your business on hard times, don’t wait until its too late.
-Contact us at 616.608.3061 or through our websites contact page for a FREE consultation.
+If you find your business in hard times, don’t wait until it’s too late.
+Contact us at 616.608.3061 or through our website’s contact page for a FREE consultation.